cloudprivacylabs/lsa/README.md

   "attributes": {
     "TestObject.link": {                      // Generated attribute ID
-     "attributeId": "id1"                     // Link to schema attribute "attributeName": "link",                 // Name of the attribute in the input "type": "string",                        // Annotation embedded from the schema "format": "uri",                         // Annotation embedded from the schema "value": "http://example.com?id=12345",  // Value of the attribute },
+     "attributeId": "id1"                     // Link to schema attribute "name": "link",                 // Name of the attribute in the input "type": "string",                        // Annotation embedded from the schema "format": "uri",                         // Annotation embedded from the schema "value": "http://example.com?id=12345",  // Value of the attribute },
     "TestObject.num": {
      "attributeId": "id2"
-     "attributeName": "num",
+     "name": "num",
      "type": "number",
      "value": 1,
     },
     "TestObject.extraField": {                // This field does not exist in the schema
-                                              // so there are no schema annotations "value": "test",                         // Value of the attribute "attributeName": "extraField"            // Name of the attribute }
+                                              // so there are no schema annotations "value": "test",                         // Value of the attribute "name": "extraField"            // Name of the attribute }
 }
 ```